sidharthtadeparti/AA274a-HW1/README.md

-# AA274a-HW1
+# Pinciples of Robot Autonomy I HW1
-Homework 1 code for Principles of Robot Autonomy I (AA 274A / CS 237A / EE 260A)
+Homework 1 code for Principles of Robot Autonomy I
 ## Dependencies
 Python package dependencies for this assignment are listed in the `requirements.txt` file and can be automatically installed by
 ```
 pip install -r requirements.txt
 ```

+## AA174A / CS137A / EE160A (Undergrad Section)
+Please ignore `P4_trajectory_optimization`.